Academic Policies & Procedures

 Attendance at Michigan Technological University is both voluntary and optional.
 Each member of the University community, by his or her matriculation at the University or by otherwise availing themselves of the benefits of the University, indicates that they agree to be bound by the Code of Community Conduct and all other relevant policies, rules, or regulations.
 The University considers freedom of speech and civil discourse to be essential to educational development and thus recognizes and values both freedoms provided by and limits consistent with, the First Amendment.
 Students are free to engage in peaceful and orderly protest, demonstration and picketing that is consistent with the Code of Community Conduct and does not disrupt functions of the University.
 However, students and others are not permitted to engage in conduct that disrupts the University, the University community, or any of its constituent parts.

 Substance Abuse—The University encourages and promotes an environment where healthy lifestyle choices can be made every day by students, faculty, and staff.
-Students may obtain substance abuse consultation and counseling through Counseling and Wellness Services.
+Students may obtain substance abuse consultation and counseling through Counseling Services.
 Michigan Tech is committed to following the guidelines of the Drug-Free Schools and Community Act of 1988.

 Michigan Tech recognizes that substance abuse has a detrimental effect on the University's goals and objectives.
 It affects the intellectual, social, physical, and moral growth and development of the individual and the campus community.
 To reduce the effects that substance abuse promotes, Michigan Tech expects each person to accept the responsibility for his or her own choices and behavior.
 The University will intervene in any substance abuse-related behaviors that have a negative effect on any segment of the University community or violate any city, state, or federal law.
 For specific drug and alcohol policies, refer to the "Alcohol and Other Drug Policy" available in the Dean of Students Office or here.